slims/slims9_bulian/README.md

 ### Running Docker Development

 Using docker for running requires Docker Desktop service, as it will use Docker to create the database.
+Before run docker compose copy .env.example to .env for setting http port and maria db (db) port can be change on .env

 You can run the test using this command :

 ```shell